frazane/scoringrules/README.md

 ## Features

 - **Fast and flexible** computations of several probabilistic univariate and multivariate verification metrics
-- **Multiple backends**: scoringrules supports numpy (accelerated with numba), jax and pytorch, making it useful for optimization
+- **Multiple backends**: scoringrules supports numpy (accelerated with numba), jax, pytorch and tensorflow, making it useful for optimization
 - **Didactic approach** to probabilistic forecast evaluation and scoring rules through clear code and extensive documentation